-We have audited the accompanying consolidated and separate financial statements ('the financial statements') of Erste & Steiermärkische Bank d.d. (the 'Bank') and its subsidiaries (together, the 'Group'), which comprise Consolidated and Separate statement of financial position as at 31 December 2013 and Consolidated and Separate income statement, Consolidated and Separate statement of comprehensive income, Consolidated and Separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information (as set out on pages 34 to 147).
+We have audited the accompanying consolidated and separate financial statements ("the financial statements") of Erste & Steiermärkische Bank d.d. (the 'Bank') and its subsidiaries (together, the 'Group'), which comprise Consolidated and Separate statement of financial position as at 31 December 2013 and Consolidated and Separate income statement, Consolidated and Separate statement of comprehensive income, Consolidated and Separate statement of changes of equity and Consolidated and Separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information (as set out on pages 34 to 147).